 Borneo – fourth-largest island in the world, home to more than 20 million people – has always aroused the fascination of explorers.
 The island is dense with forests, waterways and soaring mountains, and its indigenous population have a deep relationship with the forest.

 Borneo’s bearded pigs are gardeners of forests and protectors of their inhabitants.
 They are threatened by #palmoil #deforestation.
-Help them with a #Boycott4WildlifeTweet
+Help them each time you shop #Boycottpalmoil #Boycott4WildlifeTweet

 A fragile landscape